 Many animals suffer due to changes in weather conditions that occur naturally.
 They may be fine during part of the year but experience great discomfort and hardship during a particularly hot summer or a cold winter.
 In temperate areas such as large parts of North America, Europe, and Asia, there can be big differences between the average, minimum, and maximum temperatures during the summer and the winter.
 Birds, reptiles, amphibians, and mammals who don’t hibernate have to endure huge variations in the temperatures they experience.
 The temperatures may be within the range they can stand, but far from comfortable for them.

 Of course, humans would suffer similar discomfort if it weren’t for our ability to adapt to changes in temperature by wearing suitable clothing and using heating and cooling options as the seasons change.
 Nonhuman animals lack the technologies that we humans have at our disposal and, as a result, they can suffer greatly when weather conditions are extreme.
 When there are deadly heat waves that kill some humans in an area, there may be many other animals who also die due to the heat or complications from it, such as dehydration.3 In extreme cases, or when there are changes in the climate that occur progressively over longer time periods, whole populations may die off, suffering a great deal in the process.
 Animals dying from extreme weather conditions can experience a lot of pain in addition to losing their lives.
 However, it is worth noting that the number of deaths in a local extinction is not very different from the number of deaths that occur when populations thrive (which does not mean that the individuals thrive).
-If a pair of animals has thousands, or even millions of offspring and only a couple of them survive, the survival rate is only marginally better.
+If a pair of animals has thousands or millions of offspring and only a couple of them survive, the survival rate is only marginally better.

 As mentioned above, the conditions that make an area suitable for an animal population to exist over time may be different from the conditions that make it possible for individual members of the population to survive.
-Most animals who are born in an area where conditions are generally unfavorable will die; only a tiny minority will survive.
+Most animals who are born in an area where conditions are unfavorable will die; only a tiny minority will survive.
 Animals sometimes also move into areas in which none of them can survive, and the population dies off in that area.

 We might suppose that when all the members of an animal population die in a particular area, that area will never be populated by those animals again; however, animals tend to re-colonize the same areas over and over, and for the same reason, because conditions such as scarce resources force them to find a new place to live or they will die, usually due to starvation.
 This results in a continuous cycle of colonization, agony, massive death, and re-colonization.